The Southwest Chase Visa credit offer Valerie Schreck saw looked too good to be true, as affinity credit card offers often do.

 And now, a few words about affinity credit cards

 So here we have a case where someone has an actual screenshot of an offer, where the price of an airline ticket has been reduced, and it’s a no-go.
 Apparently, the Chase customer service agents have been reading too many dystopian novels on their lunch breaks.
 They’re telling Schreck she’s not seeing what she’s seeing.
 They’re telling us that we’re not seeing what we’re seeing.
+(Related: I canceled my credit card, so how will I get my concert refund?)

 Nothing to see here.
 Move along.